-Our staff are trained in ACEs Adverse Childhood Experiences, and are trauma aware, they understand and aim to work towards trauma informed practice.
+Most staff are trained in ACEs Adverse Childhood Experiences and all staff have received updated and information re ACES, and are aware the impact of trauma on behaviour etc, they understand and aim to work towards trauma informed practice.

-DSL's will receive face to face training updated every two years.
+DSLs will receive face to face training updated every two years.
 They must also do Prevent training.
-All DSLs are strongly recommended to also attend the Wakefield multi-agency Working Together Training - A Shared Responsibility.
+As a team of DSLs we attend the half termly DSL forums and provide feedback at meetings.